kubernetes-sigs/gateway-api/geps/gep-1731/index.md

 // +kubebuilder:validation:Maximum:=999
 type HTTPRouteRetryStatusCode int

 // Duration is a string value representing a duration in time.
-The foramat is
+The format is
 // as specified in GEP-2257, a strict subset of the syntax parsed by Golang
 // time.ParseDuration.
 //